 When the muscle is fully contracted, a disordered group of action potentials of different rates and amplitudes should appear (a complete pattern of recruitment and interference).

-The electromyographic findings vary according to the type of disorder, the duration of the problem, the age of the patient, the degree of cooperation of the patient, the type of needle electrode used to study the patient and the sampling error in terms of the number of areas studied. within a single muscle and the amount of muscles studied in general.
+The electromyographic findings vary according to the type of disorder, the duration of the problem, the patient’s age, the degree of cooperation of the patient, the type of needle electrode used to study the patient, and the sampling error in terms of the number of areas studied, within a single muscle and the number of forces studied in general.

-The interpretation of electromyographic findings is generally best performed by an individual informed by a focused history and a physical examination of the patient, and together with the results of other relevant diagnostic studies performed, including nerve conduction studies.
+The interpretation of electromyographic findings is generally best performed by an individual informed by a focused history and a physical examination of the patient, together with other relevant diagnostic studies conducted, including nerve conduction studies.

-The first documented experiments on electromyography began with the works of Francesco Redi in 1666.
+The first documented electromyography experiments began with Francesco Redi’s works in 1666.
 Redi discovered a highly specialized muscle of electricity generated by electric ray fishes (electric eel).

-In 1773, Walsh had been able to prove that the muscle tissue of the eel fish could generate a spark of electricity.
+In 1773, Walsh proved that the muscle tissue of the eel fish could generate a spark of electricity.

-In 1792, a publication entitled De Viribus Electricitatis appeared in Motu Musculari Commentarius, written by Luigi Galvani , in which the author demonstrated that electricity could initiate muscle contraction.
+In 1792, a publication entitled De Viribus Electricitatis appeared in Motu Muscular Commentarius, written by Luigi Galvani, in which the author demonstrated that electricity could initiate muscle contraction.

-The first real recording of this activity was made by Marey in 1890, who also introduced the term electromyography.
-In 1922, Gasser and Erlanger used an oscilloscope to show the electrical signals of the muscles.
+The first actual recording of this activity was made by Marey in 1890, who also introduced the term electromyography.
+In 1922, Gasser and Erlanger used an oscilloscope to show the muscles’ electrical signals.

-Due to the stochastic nature of the myoelectric signal, only approximate information of its observation could be obtained.
+Due to the stochastic nature of the myoelectric signal, only approximate information about its observation could be obtained.

-The ability to detect electromyographic signals improved steadily from the 1930s to the 1950s, and researchers began using improved electrodes more widely for the study of muscles.
+The ability to detect electromyographic signals improved steadily from the 1930s to the 1950s, and researchers began using improved electrodes more widely to study muscles.

-The American Association of Neuromuscular and Electrodiagnostic Medicine was formed in 1953 as one of several currently active medical societies with a special interest in promoting science and the clinical use of the technique.
+The American Association of Neuromuscular and Electrodiagnostic Medicine was formed in 1953 as one of several currently active medical societies interested in promoting science and the clinical use of the technique.

 At present, several suitable amplifiers are commercially available.
 In the early eighties, cables appeared that produced signals in the desired microvolt range.

-It is used diagnostically by walking laboratories and by doctors trained in the use of biological feedback or ergonomic assessment.
+It is used diagnostically by walking laboratories and by doctors trained in biological feedback or ergonomic assessment.